ReneNulschDE/ha-mysmartbike_ble/README.md

 ### Connection Control

 - **Connection Switch** - Control the BLE connection to your E-Bike
-  - ⚠️ **IMPORTANT WARNING**: Turning off this switch will disconnect from the bike and **the bike will shut down after approximately 5 minutes**.
+  - Turning off this switch will disconnect from the bike and **the bike will shut down after approximately 5 minutes**.
 You must manually turn the bike back on or connect it to power to reconnect!
   - Use this switch to save energy when you don't need active monitoring
   - The bike will automatically turn off about 5 minutes after disconnection to conserve battery